Xfennec/progress/README.md

 directories `fd` and `fdinfo` to find opened files and seek positions, and reports status for the largest file.

-It's very light, and compatible with virtually any command.
+It's very light and compatible with virtually any command.